12. Natasha V. Broodie (Caribbean ) [Living in The USA]

 What are your ideas for the future in this research field?

 I think we should continue with what we are doing now.
 Where we should publish more on the teaching of Ei, l and elf and where the English is.
 The thing is traditionally, wording these scholars and also Ei of scholars were more interested in theoretical aspects and pedagogical practice, in a wider scale began just maybe a decade ago or so something like that.
 Rather recent, although it's really in full bloom now.
 Oh, well, anyway, so we should continue with this pedagogical application of Ei L and the world englishes l to actual classroom.
 We should write reports and give presentations or not pedagogical practice and share with other teachers.
 And we should develop materials in Ei, l, and many other things.
 We should do what we can do and we should continue to what's the end of my interviews, I tried to ask people, particularly people in a in a more senior position as yourself, I mean, monitoring graduate students, supervising people doing postdoctoral, postdoctoral people doing doctoral degrees, what advice do you have for students generally, to do these, for example, am infused by your, by your calls, but keep moving forward, keep doing what we're doing, and that that motivates me in my work, but in the work of your students, how do you advise them to keep up their motivation to do the research to produce the papers and you know, to achieve their goals?

 A: Thank you very much for your time today.

 B: Well, thank you, Chris.

 10. Dr. Diane Pecorari (Sweden) [Living in Hong Kong]

 Section 1 - Greetings

-A: Joining us today is Dr. Diana Pecorari, who is a professor of English at City University of Hong Kong.
-How're you doing today down?
+A: Joining us today is Dr. Diane Pecorari, who is a professor of English at City University of Hong Kong.
+How're you doing today Diane?

 Section 2 -